tcostain98/Milestone-2JS/README.md

 5. The page will automatically refresh and the link will be shown on top.
 ## Credits
 ### Code
-All code written by the developer, Adrine Curcio Lindström.
+All code written by the developer, Tom Costain.
 ### Resources
 Main sources used for consultation and troubleshooting:
 1. [W3Schools](https://www.w3schools.com/)